Agent-Coder/MKS21X-FinalProject/README.md

 AC;01-16-19;
 I hard coded the Strings for the word "GAME OVER" for the end screen and started the method putting the words on the board.
 This methods needs a couple more for loops to work.
 I also updated this README.md with instructions for the game.

+AC;01-17-19;
+I worked on revising the prototype and recreated the UML diagram as we added major changes to our project (our diagram is now quite big).
+I also finished printing the end screen onto lanterna and created a helper function called putLetter to condense the code.
+Finally, I added minor changes to the instructions to run the program in this README.